pthariensflame/truffle-dhall/README.md

-# truffle-dhall
+# Truffle-Dhall

- A Truffle/GraalVM implementation of the Dhall programmable configuration language
+A Truffle/GraalVM implementation of the Dhall programmable configuration language.